Dashboard List View and Create New Dashboards

-- Automatic: Select the Automatic option to allow Gainsight to automatically use Measures and Dimensions available from your objects and curate a list of Usage Reports to get you started.
+Select the Auto-generate Dashboard checkbox to allow Gainsight to automatically use Measures and Dimensions available from your objects and curate a list of Usage Reports to get you started.
 You can edit the Usage Reports that were created, or add or remove Usage Reports based on the requirement.

 Based on the type of Project, following are the Usage Reports generated in the Automatic mode: